Robert Klaasen: De Graafschap

 On 26 January 2017, Klaasen was sent on a six-month loan until the end of the season to De Graafschap, competing in the Eerste Divisie.
 He made his debut for the club as a starter in a 3–2 league loss to Jong FC Utrecht on 30 January 2017.
 He signed a permanent deal with the club on 2 May 2017, a one-year contract with an option for an additional season.

 On 11 May 2018, Klaasen extended his contract with De Graafschap until 2019.
 Upon signing, technical director Peter Hofstede stated: "Robert has made strides this season.
 We think he can grow further and want to give him that chance here."

 Roda JC

 On 7 July 2019, Klaasen joined Eerste Divisie club Roda JC on a two-year contract.
 He made his debut for the club on the first matchday of the season as a starter in the 1–1 home draw against Almere City.

 Klaasen scored his first goal for Roda JC on 5 December 2020, opening the score from a free kick in a 1–1 draw away against Jong PSV.

 VVV-Venlo

 Klaasen moved to VVV-Venlo on 10 June 2022, signing a two-year contract.
 His club debut came on the first matchday of the 2022–23 season in a 3–0 home win over Almere City.
 On 11 December, he scored his first goal for the club, helping the club to a 2–1 victory against provincial rivals MVV Maastricht.

+MVV

+On 2 January 2025, Klaasen signed a contract with Eerste Divisie club MVV until June 2025, ending six months as a free agent.